Alluri Sitarama Raju: Death and legacy

-After putting up a massive effort for nearly two years, the British eventually captured Rama Raju in the forests of Chintapalle, he was then tied to a tree and faced summary execution by shooting on 7 May 1924 in the village of Koyyuru.
-A mausoleum with his final remains lies in the village of Krishnadevipeta, near Visakhapatnam.
+After a massive manhunt to capture Rama Raju for nearly two years, the British eventually captured him in the forests of Chintapalli.
+He was tied to a tree and was summarily executed by shooting on 7 May 1924 in Koyyuru.
+His mausoleum housing his final remains lies in Krishnadevipeta near Visakhapatnam.

-Raju's lieutenant, Ghantam Dora, was killed on 6 June 1924, and his brother Mallam Dora was caught and imprisoned, who later after Indian independence became an elected member of the Lok Sabha in 1952 from Visakhapatnam constituency.
+Raju's lieutenant, Ghantamdora, was killed on 6 June 1924, and his brother Malludora was caught and imprisoned, who later after Indian independence became an elected member of the Lok Sabha in 1952 from Visakhapatnam constituency.